dauxio/daux.io/README.md

 ## PHP Requirements

-Daux.io is compatible with PHP 5.6 and up.
+Daux.io is compatible with PHP 7.1.3 and up.

-The reason is because some dependencies we have (mainly Symfony and Guzzle) do not support php 5.4 anymore.
+The reason is because some dependencies we have (mainly Symfony and Guzzle) do not support PHP 5.6 anymore.

 ### Extensions

 PHP Needs the following extension to work : `php-mbstring` and `php-xml`.

 If you encounter an error similar to `utf8_decode() not found` this means that you're missing the `php-xml` package.
-(We've seen it happen only on PHP 7)

 ## Support